peregrineshahin/Approvers/approvers.md

 ### Background

 We started out as 2 separate teams, shuffling near the top of the leaderboard.
 Eventually, we decided to join forces.
-Both of us had prior experience as chess engine developers — @peregrineshahin is a Stockfish contributer, a highly skilled professional, and I, @rickonaut, eveloped my own chess engine as a pet-project.
+Both of us had prior experience as chess engine developers — @peregrineshahin is a Stockfish contributor, a highly skilled professional, and I, @rickonaut, eveloped my own chess engine as a pet-project.

+We came to understand that a highly ranked submission would likely require optimizing all four key aspects of the tournament.
+With this in mind, our approach was driven by a commitment to developing a chess engine in a dedicated manner, focusing on optimizing for the size limit, memory limit, tested time control (TC), and the opening book.

 ### Testing